wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 add additional stylesheets and JavaScript to the admin interface for your model.
 Each attribute simply needs to be a list of paths to the files you want to include.
-If the path is for a file in your project's static directory, Wagtail will automatically prepended paths for each path with ``STATIC_URL``, so you don't need to repeat it each time in your list of paths.
+If the path is for a file in your project's static directory, then Wagtail will automatically prepend the path with ``STATIC_URL`` so that you don't need to repeat it each time in your list of paths.

 If you'd like to add styles or scripts to the ``IndexView``, you should set the following attributes: